-Note the General tab in Figure 178 on page 223.
+Note the General tab in Figure 181 on page 227.
 To complete the General tab:

 - 3. Enter a name (required) and description (optional) for the Standard Response.
 Remember that the name can only use alphanumeric characters (A-Z, a-z, 0-9), hyphen, underscore, and space. - 4.
 Enter a subject for the Standard Response.
 What you enter here appears as the Subject line in an e-mail (acknowledgement or autoresponse) generated from this Standard Response. - 5.
 Enter text for the plain text version of the Standard Response, using the Insert Field Code button to insert Field Codes.
 If you have not yet created Field Codes, you can continue creating the Standard Response, then return to it and insert Field Codes after you have created them. - 6.
 Use the relevant buttons to check spelling and Field Codes.
 Checking Field Codes shows you the result of applying (rendering) the Field Codes in this Standard Response.
-The values rendered are taken from a collection of generic properties that exists for this purpose.
+The values that are rendered are taken from a collection of generic properties that exists for this purpose.

-For information on the remaining elements in the General tab, as well as the Additional, Attachments, and History tabs, see the Multimedia 7.6 User's Guide.
+For information about the remaining elements in the General tab, as well as the Additional, Attachments, and History tabs, see the eServices (Multimedia) 8.0 User's Guide.

-Note: When E-mail Server Java uses the Standard Response to create an email (as when generating an acknowledgment, for example), it creates a multipart e-mail including both plain text and HTML versions.
-Then the settings of the e-mail client that receives the e-mail determine which version displays.
-For more information, see the Multimedia 7.6 User's Guide.
+Note: When E-mail Server uses the Standard Response to create an e-mail (as when generating an acknowledgment, for example), it creates a multipart e-mail that includes both plain text and HTML versions.
+Then the settings of the e-mail client that receives the e-mail determine the version that is displayed.
+For more information, see the eServices (Multimedia) 8.0 User's Guide.